DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Frontend/FormBuilder/FormBuilder-Component.md

 - template - HTML that contains the HTML for the component
 - templateUrl - HTML file that contains the HTML for the component - use template OR templateUrl, not both
 - popoverTemplateUrl - that contains the HTML for the component popover in the editor view and allows user that builds forms to make configure the component.
+- validationOptions - contains options for validation.
+Refer to component `textInput` for an example.